 $ ln -sf "$(command -v python3.14)" ~/.local/bin/python

 This changes only the unversioned python command for the current user.
 PEP 394 recommends implementing a configurable python command as a link to the interpreter rather than replacing the interpreter binary itself.
+To undo the change later, remove ~/.local/bin/python or point it at a different interpreter.

-$ vi ~/.zshrc export PATH="$HOME/.local/bin:$PATH"
+$ vi ~/.zshrc

-Use /.bashrc for non-login Bash shells, /.bash_profile or /.profile for login Bash shells, and /.zshrc for Zsh.
+Use ~/.bashrc for non-login Bash shells, ~/.bash_profile or ~/.profile for login Bash shells, and ~/.zshrc for Zsh.

 $ source ~/.zshrc $ hash -r